-For a diagnosis of persistent depressive disorder, an individual must experience a depressed mood for most of the day for at least two years (APA, 2013).
-This feeling of a depressed mood is also accompanied by two or more of the previously discussed symptoms.
+4.1.4.2.
+Persistent depressive disorder (PDD).
+For a diagnosis of persistent depressive disorder, an individual must experience a depressed mood for most of the day, for more days than not, for at least two years.
+(APA, 2022).
+This feeling of a depressed mood is also accompanied by two or more additional symptoms, to include changes in appetite, insomnia or hypersomnia, low energy or fatigue, low self-esteem, feelings of hopelessness, and poor concentration or difficulty with decision making.
+The symptoms taken together cause clinically significant distress or impairment in important areas of functioning such as social and occupational and these impacts can be as great as or greater than MDD.
 The individual may experience a temporary relief of symptoms; however, the individual will not be without symptoms for more than two months during this two-year period.